 Taking a leave of abscence - Beurlaubung

 During your leave of absence the admission to your studies remains valid, although your degree programme is not continued.
 Therefore you are not allowed to attend courses, take examinations or hand in scientific papers (diploma theses, dissertations, seminar or bachelor papers etc.).
-You can take examinations until the end of the extended admission period of courses you attended in previous semesters.

 You do not have to pay the tuition fee and you do not lose your student status.